01 – In Australia, Bob Hawke becomes ACTU president.

 30 – All the hostages taken in the recent mass hijacks by Palestinian terrorists have been released in return for the release by British authorities of terrorist Leila Khaled, captured in her attempt to seize an El Al plane over the Thames Estuary, and six terrorists held by Swiss and German authorities.
 While the safe return of all hostages is welcomed, there is much unease about the capitulation of the Western governments to the terrorists’ demands.

-01 – 46 die as thousand of mourners mob Egyptian President Nasser’s funeral cortege in Cairo.
+01 – 48 people are crushed or trampled to death as thousands of mourners mob Egyptian President Nasser’s funeral cortege in Cairo.

 02 – In the US, the Environmental Protection Agency – proposed by President Nixon to oversee most Federal pollution-control activity – is established with congressional approval.